Environmental Sustainability and Climate Action

 Climate change is now one of the greatest drivers of poverty and hunger with 45 million people worldwide at extreme risk of famine.
 This includes almost 21 million children.
 Communities all over the world are telling us that unreliable seasons, droughts and floods are on the rise.
 The climate crisis is affecting everyone, but girls and boys in the most vulnerable communities will bear the brunt of the impacts, despite being the least responsible for it.

-About 1 billion children – almost one in 2 children - across the globe are now living in countries at extremely high risk of climate change and environmental hazards such as violent storms, droughts, and floods.
+About 1 billion children – almost one in 2 children - across the globe are now living in countries at extremely high risk of impacts of climate change such as extreme heatwaves, droughts, cyclones and flooding.
 It is estimated that 3.2 billion people are affected by land degradation, while over 160 million children are living in areas of high-level drought.
 Without action on climate change, droughts will continue to intensify, land degradation and desertification will continue to accelerate, and the hunger crisis will be further exacerbated.

 At World Vision, we believe that every child has the right to both a healthy and safe environment today and a sustainable future.
 Children are asking us to act now.